Rational methods for abstract linear, non-homogeneous problems without order reduction: Numerical illustrations

-We discretize (\ref{Example3}) by the method of lines, combining upwind finite diference for the discretization in space and the 3-stages SDIRK method ($p=4$, $q=1$) for the integration in time.
-This method suffers order reduction, and according to the main result in \cite{IC}, the reduced order turns out to be $p^* = q + \nu +1 = 3.5$ (see, e.g., \cite{Hairer}).
+We discretize (\ref{Example3}) by the method of lines, combining upwind finite diference for the discretization in space and the 3-stage SDIRK method ($p=4$, $q=1$) for the integration in time (see, e.g., \cite{Hairer}).
+This method suffers from order reduction, and according to the main result in \cite{IC}, the reduced order turns out to be $p^* = q + \nu +1 = 3.5$.
 The method is implemented with the same values of $\mathbf{c_n}$ as in (\ref{dotgrid}), leading to the results shown in Table \ref{table5}.

-\paragraph*{One-dimensional parabolic problem.} Then, we introduce the one-dimensional heat equation with homogeneous boundary conditions
+\paragraph*{One-dimensional parabolic problem} Then, we introduce the one-dimensional heat equation with homogeneous boundary conditions

 where $f : [0,1] \times [0,1] \rightarrow \mathbb{C}$, $u_0 : [0,1] \rightarrow \mathbb{C}$.
 In this case we consider $X = L^2[0,1]$, $A = d^2/dx^2$, $D(A) = H^2[0,1] \cap H^1_0[0,1]$.
 It is known that under these considerations the operator $A$ satisfies (\ref{semigroupbound}) with $\omega = 0$ and $M=1$.
-We adjust the data $u_0$ and $f$ in such a way that $u(t,x) = (1-x)\sin(tx)e^{t^2x}$, $0 \leq t \leq 1$, $0\leq x\leq 1$, is the solution of problem (\ref{Example1}).
+We adjust the data $u_0$ and $f$ in such a way that $u(t,x) = (1-x)\sin(tx)\text{e}^{t^2x}$, $0 \leq t \leq 1$, $0\leq x\leq 1$, is the solution of problem (\ref{Example1}).
 In this case, the results in Section 2 prove that $u(t, \cdot) \in X_{\nu}$, $0 \leq t \leq 1$, for every $0 < \nu < 1.25$.

-The problem (\ref{Example1}) is discretized combining centered finite diference for the discretization in space and either the 3-stages Gauss method ($p=6$, $q = 3$) or the 3-stages SDIRK method ($p=4$, $q=1$) for the integration in time.
-According to \cite{IC}, the reduced orders are $p^* = q + \nu +1 = 5.25$ for the Gauss3 and $p^* = q + \nu +1 = 3.25$ for the SDIRK3 (see, e.g., \cite{Hairer}).
+The problem (\ref{Example1}) is discretized combining centered finite diference for the discretization in space and either the 3-stages Gauss method ($p=6$, $q = 3$) or the 3-stage SDIRK method ($p=4$, $q=1$) for the integration in time.
+According to \cite{IC}, the reduced orders are $p^* = q + \nu +1 = 5.25$ for the Gauss3 and $p^* = q + \nu +1 = 3.25$ for the SDIRK3.
 Table \ref{table1} shows the numerical orders obtained, which are in good agreement with the expected orders.

-\paragraph*{Two-dimensional parabolic problem.} Finally, we study the two dimensional problem in the square domain $\Omega = (0,1) \times (0,1)$, again with homogeneous Dirichlet boundary conditions,
+\paragraph*{Two-dimensional parabolic problem} Finally, we study the two dimensional problem in the square domain $\Omega = (0,1) \times (0,1)$, again with homogeneous Dirichlet boundary conditions,